 Vitamin D3 is among the nutrients and herbal extracts in Better Night, an expert formulated supplement designed to help with anxiety, low mood and sleep during menopause.

-To find out more, visit Better Night.
+To find out more, visit The Better Menopause.
 And get 10% off your first order with the discount code WELCOME10.

 What is vitamin D and why does your body need it?